popphp/docs/user_guide/databases.rst

     SELECT "id", "username", "email" FROM "users"
         LEFT JOIN "user_info" ON ("users"."id" = "user_info"."user_id")
         WHERE ("id" < $1) ORDER BY "id" DESC

- example would produce the following SQL statement for MySQL:

 .. code-block:: sql